catid/boss-balloon/README.md

 # HOW-TO: Server Deployment

-To update all of the servers to latest code:
+To update all of the servers to latest code, log into master server and run:

 ```
 ./scripts/deploy.sh